dry-rb/dry-rb.org/source/gems/dry-auto_inject/basic-usage.html.md

 ### Specifying aliases for dependencies

-You can pass dependencies as a hash to provide your own names for each one:
+You can specify dependencies as a hash to provide your own names for each one:

 ```ruby
 class MyClass